CARTS Staff Presents at Louisiana Transportation Conference

-Baton Rouge, LA – Several staff members from the Center for Analytics & Research in Transportation Safety (CARTS) recently spent two days presenting their research and projects at the Louisiana Highway Safety Summit.
+Baton Rouge, LA - Several staff members from the Center for Analytics & Research in Transportation Safety (CARTS) recently spent presented their research and projects at the Louisiana Transportation Conference.